Greetings and thanks for visiting.

 Westbrook, CT: Design, plan, and install xeriscape for the village center parking lot.
 See slideshow.

-Middlefield, CT: Clean water initiative through stormwater management and design for a pond-side buffer at a large commercial property.
+Middlefield, CT: Clean water initiative through stormwater management and design for a pond-side buffer on a commercial property.

-Old Saybrook, CT: Design a "disguise" planting for safety railing in a residential neighborhood, while also reducing hillside erosion and road runoff into a salt-water cove on the lower Connecticut River.
-See slideshow
+Old Saybrook, CT: Design and install a "disguise" planting for safety railing in a residential neighborhood, while also reducing hillside erosion and road runoff into a saltwater cove on the lower Connecticut River.
+See slideshow.

 Stonington, CT: Residential foundation garden and driveway plan.